SoftUni-Internal/interactive-content/EN/00-Associative-Arrays/02-Lambda.md

 }
 ```

-If the lambda function requires more than one input parameter, we need to type them in parentheses `()`.
+If the lambda function requires more than one input parameter, the parameters are placed between parantheses `()`.

-If it does not require any input parameters, we need to type only parentheses `()`.
+If it does not require any input parameters, we add an empty pair of parentheses `()`.

 [/slide]